BawdyAnarchist/quBSD/Future_Development.md

 ### BEST PRACTICES / CLEANUP

-- Create 0base-template
+qb-destroy
+	- Defining variables CLASS and NO_DESTROY can probably be offloaded to library

+qb-autosnap
+	- Maybe it should do a "diff" and only snap when relevant.
+Reduces clutter

 - qb-autosnap modificaitons
 	- Should read both zfs and jmap autosnap
 	- Then syncronize anything that was off.
 Sync to jmap
 	- qb-edit
 		- will needed added. and zfs mod takes place

-qubsd
-	- reclone_zusr probably needs same snapshot protections as reclone_zroot

-qb-destroy
-	- Defining variables CLASS and NO_DESTROY can probably be offloaded to library

-qb-autosnap
-	- Maybe it should do a "diff" and only snap when relevant.
-Reduces clutter

-qb-disp with -Z option for cloning root dataset as well?

-pf.conf
-	- wgIP constant really should be called "endpointIP" or something like that

-/usr/local/share/quBSD
-	- Needs updated in general after you're done
-	- Needs to document that the rootjails must stay lowered schg
-	- Update the guides regarding #defaults in jailmap.

-qb-create
-	- GUIDED MODE needs to be completely redone.
-	- Add the new jail to the i3gen.conf and execute keybindings
-	- NEXT IN LINE

-the word "template" really ought to be "parent."
-Create dispjail from PARENT.
-TEMPLATE should probably be relegated to the 0root-templates and to qb-create.

-Decide on MTU, global or not.

-Should cycle all scripts through shellcheck again.
-	- Case statements need catchalls to trap invalid options provided
-	- Primarily with scripts that should error on invalid option

 qb-list
 	- Apparently I haven't integrated: get_jail_parameter